What is Reverse Merger?

 - A public company may go on to acquire a significant proportion of the privately held company thereby giving in exchange a majority of usually more than 50% of the public company.
 The private company now becomes a subsidiary of the public company and can now be considered as being public.

-- A public company may sometimes merge with a private company usually through means of a stock swap, wherein the private company shall go on to keep significant control over the public company.
+- A public company may sometimes merge with a private company usually through means of a stock swap, wherein the privately held company shall go on to keep significant control over the public company.

 Example of Reverse Merger